google-site-verification: google57f872096adcc1d9.html

 Showing What to Fight:

-After eating a germ, some immune cells show tiny pieces of it to the smart memory team, telling them exactly what to target.
+After consuming a germ, some immune cells display its fragments to the memory team to target efficiently.

 The Inflammation Alarm: